 We can also see the basis for the realization that “Atman is Brahman:” that the infinitesimally small manifestation is exactly the same as the infinitely large.
 Macrocosmically speaking, Uncreated Light is “the Tao that cannot be named” nor seen, while LightDark is clearly its visible manifestation as yin-yang, a model we see arise again Spinozan pantheism in which God manifests as thought and extension.
 From Buddhism, we have a fabulous model in Indra’s Net, a multidimensional bejeweled network of interrelationship in which each jewel contains the reflection of all others.
 Don’t get your head in a twist trying to picture that in spatial-temporal terms — the image itself is designed to snap you out of that way of relating to the world, so that you can see the “reflection” comes from within you.

 Uncreated Light is your “I am,” and it gathered together the potential of you to become you.
 What it becomes, of course, it “begoes” when that soul-ride ends, but the Uncreated Light remains and returns to become someone else.
-Shifting your identity from what the Light becomes and begoes to what always is, to the Light itself — this is the true underlying meaning of salvation in any tradition.
+Shifting your identity from what the Light becomes and begoes to what always is, to the Light itself — this is the true underlying meaning of salvation or liberation in any tradition.